MartinBundschuh/LyncCaller/README.md

 In this sample, it is shown how to youse LyncClient to start calls.

-The Cass LyncCall:
+The Class LyncCall:
 - Start the call itself.
 It is possible to call people within ones contactlist or any other number.
 - Group calls are possible.
 - All calls are logged in the database (Entity Framework)

-The Cass PhoneNumber:
+The Class PhoneNumber:
 - Is used to pass LyncCall a defined phonenumber syntax.
 - Returns a formated phonenumber which can be used in GUIs.